crosssenses/GDHRNet/wp3-platform-power/pages/contributions.md

 subtitle: "Have politicians, political parties or authorities in your country faced restrictions such as warning labels, removals of content, account deletions or other service restrictions by internet companies for violations of their terms of service? "
 :---------------------------------------------------------:

+## Austria

+Just recently, YouTube deleted a video of a speech of Herbert Kickl, Member of the Austrian Parliament (FPÖ), which was originally posted on the YouTube channel of the FPÖ.
+In his speech, Kickl discussed different matters in regards to the Covid-19 crisis, especially related to vaccines.
+YouTube found the video contained fake news and not only deleted the video, but also temporarily blocked the YouTube channel of the FPÖ.[: REFERENCE | ref305 | :] (See also below, question 5)

+Last October, Facebook deleted a video of a speech of politician Michael Schnedlitz (also FPÖ).
+The video showed him discussing the situation of refugees in Lesvos in a way which Facebook classified as ‘hate speech’.[: REFERENCE | ref306 | :]

+There are several other examples where content published by Austrian political actors has been removed by social media platforms.
+In 2018, the right wing extremist Identitarian Movement (“Identitäre Bewegung”) has been banned from Facebook and Instagram.
+In 2020, the Identitarian Movement as well as some of its members, most prominently its leader, Martin Sellner, have been banned from social media platforms Twitter and YouTube as their content was classified as hate speech.[: REFERENCE | ref306 | :] Other than that, there are no cases where a political party or a member of such party has been banned entirely.

 ## Belgium

 Yes, the Flemish nationalist, far-right party *Vlaams Belang* as well as some of its members have experienced ## removals of content** as well as **account suspensions imposed by Facebook.